RancidDax/namazu.tools/top.md

 </details>

-To actually resolve the mechanic we only care about 5 of them however:
+However, to actually resolve the mechanic we only care about 5 of them:

 - **Critical Underflow Bug** (aka Red Rot)
 - **Critical Performance Bug** (aka Blue Rot)